proglang/eopl-lecture-notes/src/Lecture12.lagda.md

     → Value (`suc V)
 ```

 ### Reduction

-Due to intrinsic, Church-style encoding, reduction comes with proof of type preservation by construction!
+Due to the intrinsic, Church-style encoding, reduction comes with proof of type preservation by construction!

 ```
 infix 2 _⟶_